certbot/certbot/docs/challenges.rst

 * Make sure port 443 is open, publicly reachable from the Internet, and not blocked by a router or firewall.
 * When using the Apache plugin, make sure you are running Apache and no other web server on port 443.
 * When using the NGINX plugin, make sure you are running NGINX and no other web server on port 443.
-* With either the Apache plugin or the NGINX plugin, check whether certbot is modifying your web server configuration correctly.
-If not, you'll have to use the ``certonly`` command to obtain the certificate, then install it manually.
-Once it's installed, certbot should be able to renew it as needed automatically.
+* With either the Apache or NGINX plugin, certbot modifies your web server configuration.
+If you get an ``InstallationError`` then you have received a certificate but the plugin was unable to modify your web server configuration, meaning that you'll have to install the certificate  manually.
 * When using the Standalone plugin, make sure another program is not already listening to port 443 on the server.

 DNS-01 Challenge